Arroz a la cubana is one of those meals that looks a little different on the plate, but makes total sense once you eat it.

 Turn the heat back up to medium-high and add 1 pound ground meat.

 Break it up as it cooks and let it brown, about 5 minutes.
-Season with salt and pepper to taste.

-Step 4: Cook the tomato paste
+Step 4: Brown the tomato paste

-Step 5: Add raisins and seasonings
+Step 5: Add the raisins and seasonings

 Add: